snowcave-io/snowcave-react-challenge/README.md

 # **<div align="center">REACT CHALLENGE</div>**

-### <div align="center">Hey Caver, to show us your front end web skills we have prepared this challenge - build a web page for buying games 👨‍💻 🚀
+### <div align="center">Hey Caver, to show us your front end web skills we have prepared this challenge - build a web application for a gaming catalog 👨‍💻 🚀

 </div>